Club Membership & Becoming a new club

 2.1 Club Sports Membership

 Oklahoma State University is proud of the role recognized and registered student organizations play on our campus and in our community, and recognizes and respects the autonomy of student organizations.
 OSU is committed to supporting student organizations.
-Recognition is contingent upon accepting the rights and responsibilities outlined in this handbook.
-All student organizations are required to act consistently with this Code of Conduct, as well as applicable federal, state, and local laws.
+All student organizations participating in the Club Sport Program are required to operate in full compliance with the policies and procedures outlined in this handbook, the University Code of Conduct, and all applicable federal, state, and local laws.
+Participation in the Club Sport Program is entirely voluntary.
+However, by choosing to participate, each club agrees to meet and uphold the standards and responsibilities detailed in this handbook.

 Club sports are open to all interested students (undergraduate and graduate) that are enrolled at Oklahoma State University, regardless of skill level.
 Each student member is required to pay club dues.